Why Amazon Shares Are Rising Today - Benzinga

-Amazon.com, Inc. AMZN shares are trading higher by 2.97% to $116.92 Monday afternoon amid overall market strength.
+Amazon.com, Inc. AMZN shares are trading higher by 3.29% to $122.10 Wednesday afternoon amid overall market strength and as large-cap stocks gain in sympathy with Netflix.
+Additionally, Jefferies maintained a Buy rating on the stock but lowered its price target from $163 to $150.

 What Happened?

-Market indexes are higher Monday following better-than-expected second-quarter earnings from Goldman Sachs, which has lifted market sentiment at large going into the earnings season.
+Market indexes are higher Wednesday on continued volatility amid the start of the earnings season.
+Recent earnings reports from large US companies have raised market sentiment going into the earnings season despite macroeconomic concerns.

 Markets also continue to assess inflation concerns and Fed policy outlook.
 Heightened U.S. inflation has raised concerns of aggressive Fed policy tightening, which would pressure economic growth.